 The RGB formulation is used when ln_qsr_rgb =true.
 The RGB attenuation coefficients (i.e. the inverses of the extinction length scales) are tabulated over 61 nonuniform chlorophyll classes ranging from 0.01 to 10 g.Chl/L (see the routine trc_oce_rgb in trc_oce_F90 module).
-Three types of chlorophyll can be chosen in the RGB formulation: (1) a constant 0.05 g.Chl/L value everywhere (nn_chdta =0); (2) an observed time varying chlorophyll (nn_chdta =1); (3) simulated time varying chlorophyll by TOP biogeochemical model (ln_qsr_bio =true).
-In the latter case, the RGB formulation is used to calculate both the phytoplankton light limitation in PISCES or LOBSTER and the oceanic heating rate.
+Four types of chlorophyll can be chosen in the RGB formulation:

+nn_chdta=0 a constant 0.05 g.Chl/L value everywhere;